 Brake Fluid

-Not good for you or your vehicle, should the sudden unexpected stop occur
+Not good for you or your vehicle should the sudden, unexpected stop occur

-“Good brake fluid is critical to your brakes operation” therefore we recommend that the brake fluid be changed every 2 years
+"Good brake fluid is critical to your brakes operation"; therefore, we recommend that the brake fluid be changed every 2 years

 Brake pads

-Brake pads are basically a metal backing plate that have a friction material bonded to them, they sit in the brake caliper and sandwich the brake rotors/discs.
+Brake pads are a metal backing plate that have a friction material bonded to them, they sit in the brake caliper and sandwich the brake rotors/discs.

 Brake rotors